BACOUL/digitalmeve/docs/verification-guide.md

 ---

-2. Web verification
+2.2 Web verification (coming soon)

-Drag & drop your .meve.json file into the DigitalMeve Web Verifier (coming soon).
+Drag & drop your .meve.json file into the DigitalMeve Web Verifier.

 The verifier runs locally in your browser — no data is uploaded.